Newbie-make/YT-AI-translation-command-program/README.md

 # YT-AI-translation-command-program
+Bot Features:

+    Translates messages from any language to English.

+    Translates messages from English to Brazilian Portuguese (default).

+    Can translate to other languages on command (e.g., !translate es hello).

+    Includes fun "joke" languages like Simlish, Morse Code, and more.

+    Has built-in safety filters to block slurs and harmful content.

+    Includes a rate limiter to prevent you from ever being charged for API usage.

-Guide to a YouTube AI Translator Bot
+Guide to my YouTube AI Translator Bot

     Download streamer.bot https://streamer.bot/